 The value of video content for your website

-The relationship between Google and YouTube is particularly important here: Google owns YouTube and prioritises its videos in search results over other video services and often over other non-video websites.
-Creating videos for a YouTube channel also provides you with content you can easily embed on your own website to help keep it looking fresh and lively.
+The relationship between Google and YouTube is particularly important to keep in mind here: Google owns YouTube and therefore prioritises its videos in search results over other video services (and often over non-video websites too).
+Creating videos for a YouTube channel also provides you with content you can easily embed on your website to help keep it looking fresh and lively.

 Consider hosting platforms besides YouTube

-There is a danger in spreading yourself too thin between video, blogging and social media, so be sure you have a well-defined marketing strategy appropriate to your goals and business type, and that you are clear on how video and all other content fit within this.
+There is a danger in spreading yourself too thin between video, blogging and social media.
+Be sure you have a well-defined marketing strategy appropriate to your goals and business type, and that you are clear on how video and all your content fit within this.
 Are you trying to drive conversions, increase backlinks, spread brand awareness or something else entirely?

 SearchEngineJournal have put together a helpful list of 10 rules for video marketing (and SEO success), including useful tips on metadata, thumbnails and video length.
 You can read these by clicking here.